reeteshz/dengue-disease-prediction/README.md

 1. Create a correlation matrix of the new dataframe to observe multicollinearity
 2. Add a heat map of the correlation matrix to see the correlation visually
 ![](images/Heatmap.png)
+The lighter the color, the more positively correlated it is with a variable and vice-versa.
+This map makes it easier to spot multicollinearity.
+Here, there are many variables that might influence one another.
+For example, the satellite vegetation indices "ndvi" all seem to influence each other somewhat.
+The southeast centroid is 0.82 correlated with the southwest centroid.
+It may be best to keep only one southeast centroid.
+After running a regression and looking at VIF scores to confirm their influence on each other, one can be dropped from the model.
 3. Make a scatter plot matrix to observe trends in the data
 4. Create a histogram matrix to look at the distributions, and note any that might need to be later transformed after running a regression
 5. Create a mask variable that will hide any features that do not have any correlation coefficient with less than 0.90